JuliaLang/julia/doc/src/manual/getting-started.md

 bar
 ```

-The `--` delimiter can be used to separate command-line arguments for the script file from arguments for Julia:
+The `--` delimiter can be used to separate command-line arguments intended for the script file from arguments intended for Julia:

 ```
 $ julia --color=yes -O -- foo.jl arg1 arg2..